UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Will a utility company ever ask for Zelle or Bitcoin?

-No. Legitimate utility companies never demand payment through cryptocurrency, reloadable gift cards, or third-party transfer apps like Zelle or Venmo.
+No. Legitimate utility companies never demand payment through cryptocurrency, reloadable gift cards, or third-party transfer apps like Zelle, CashApp, or Venmo.
 These methods are favorites of scammers because they are incredibly difficult to trace and reverse.

 What is the utility overpayment refund trick?

-What should I do if I paid a scammer?
+What should I do if I gave my payment information to a utility scammer?

-Contact your bank, credit card issuer, or the app support team immediately.
-Tell them the transaction was fraudulent and ask if it can be reversed.
-While refunds are not guaranteed with methods like gift cards, reporting it quickly increases your chances of recovery and helps track the fraudsters.
+Contact your bank, credit card issuer, or the payment app support team immediately to freeze your accounts and dispute the transaction.
+While refunds are not guaranteed with untraceable methods like gift cards, reporting the fraud quickly increases your chances of recovery and helps authorities track the criminals.

 Can a utility worker enter my home without an appointment?

 Generally, no. Utility workers typically only enter a home without an appointment during a severe emergency, such as a reported gas leak.
-For routine checks, they will schedule a time with you.
-Always ask to see their company ID through a window or peephole before opening the door.
+For routine checks, they will always schedule a time with you.
+Always ask to see their company ID through a window or peephole before opening your door.

 Do solar panels really come with government checks?